Hirak-abc/Hirak-abc/README.md

 <h2 align="left">Hi 👋!
 I'm Hirak Nath, a sophomore at Sitare University, Lucknow.</h2>
-<p align="left">I'm passionate about solving problems and currently on a journey to learn how to build apps that make everyday life easier.</p>
+<p align="left">I'm passionate about solving problems and currently I am on a journey to learn how to build apps that make everyday life easier.</p>

 ###